Palliative Care via Telehealth

-Palliative care can give your patients relief from the symptoms, pain and stress of a serious illness and can improve quality of life.
+Palliative care can give your patients relief from the symptoms, pain, and stress of a serious illness and can improve their quality of life.
 And a palliative care consult will encourage the goals of care conversations with patients and families.

-A consult is appropriate for a patient with a serious or chronic illness who:
+A telehealth palliative care consult is appropriate for a patient with a serious or chronic illness who:

 - Has experienced a functional decline and/or unexplained weight loss

-- Has had 2 or more hospitalizations or ER visits within 3 months for management of symptoms
+- Has had two or more hospitalizations or ER visits within three months for management of symptoms

 - Has treatment wishes that are not aligned with those of their family or caregiver